 Feeding treats is a classic way to gain a dog’s trust, but to take it to the next level, handful by handful, dispense the dog’s breakfast and dinner out of your hand.
 (This shouldn’t be done with wet food, though.)
 This engagement will sharpen your dog’s focus and obedience and is a way to help maintain your bond for years to come.

-Simply taking walks and having the dog be around as your kid is reading a book or hanging out in the living room are moments that your dog will learn to love.
-Take them with you to the park, quick jogs to the store, frequent walks in the park.
+Let your dog be part of your kid’s daily life.
+Simply having your dog around as your kid is reading a book or hanging out in the living room are moments that your pup will learn to love.
+Or when you go out for walks, errands to the store, or to park, take your dog with you.
 Doing these things helps keep your dog’s spirit and drive up.

 By following these tips, you are setting up your dog and child to form a special friendship that will only get stronger as the years go by.
-But keep in mind, this guide doesn’t replace getting professional advice from a trainer.
+Keep in mind, this guide doesn’t replace getting professional advice from a trainer.
 When in doubt, seek out professional dog help.